coderforlife/pyjvm/README.md

 **Note:** when using `dir` on Java arrays, only the methods defined in `java.lang.Object` show up, all of the methods and fields listed above must be used directly without introspection

-**Note:** most array methods will automatically release the GIL if the array is large enough
+**Note:** most array methods will automatically release the GIL if the array is large enough but not for smaller arrays.

 Other Methods